erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 Given that our prototype should later be extended to a four CMG roof array we opted to enforce the SPCMG symmetry with a control loop.
 The controller applies a proportional gain of the difference in angle between the two gimbals to the desired gimbal velocity.

+### Hardware Issues and Recommendations

+The following is a list of issues we encountered as well as recommendation for improving the setup (if we could do things over ...).

+The attempt at creating a fast-spinning piece of hardware with little to no machining kind of worked.
+The CMGs are very loud and a recent reassembly showed that some of the gyroscope bearing have suffered somewhat and started to stick.
+This is partially due to the axle having the wrong thread cut (typo in our order), leading to the locknut not being able to fit.
+Slight changes to the axle should also create more space in the case.
+As we are currently running to rotors per gyro it is a tight squeeze and when the axle comes loose we grind up against the case.

+We managed to break two of our couplings.
+This is mostly likely due to misalignment of the motor and gyroscope axis.
+Having acquired a 3d-printer we have reworked the gyroscope motor mount to ease with alignment (@Fig:gyro-mount).
+The sticky bearings and misaligned axis are also the most likely culprits for the gyroscopes taking different amounts of time to reach their set speed.
+The speed readout via the microcontroller has been invaluable in ensuring sensible test runs.
+The custom PCB has also provided us with a much more reliable prototype due to the addition of high quality plugs.
+These not only make disassembly much easier, but also reduce the uncertainty from loose/unreliable connections, making debugging a lot easier.

+\missingfigure{gyro motor alignment mount}

+The speed controllers are not able to bring the motors to their maximum velocity put forth by the datasheet.
+We also had to adjust the velocity measurement by validating the velocities with a tachometer.

+The CAN communication with the gimbals is nice, once it is set up.
+It required a lot of datasheet digging to set up the required commands though.
+One major issue is the ability to interface with CAN from Simulink.
+The various CAN adapters supported by Simulink do not have driver support for all modes of Simulink (Desktop Realtime, Realtime) and can quickly get pricey or require a dedicated target PC if you also wish to monitor sensor values simultaneously.
+We have lost multiple days to Simulink driver issues.

+Given these issues and pricepoints attached to the industrial motors and Mathworks products it might make sense to look elsewhere for solutions.
+Since the start of the project opensource hardware solutions such as the ODrive have emerged.
+With an ODrive one can combine much lower cost hobby brushless motors, that have become very powerful ubiquioutus due to drones, e-scooters etc., with encoders to create highspeed/highpower servors for a fraction of industrial solutions.
+Together with beltdrives or cycloidal gears one would be able to produce backlash free drives to a project like ours, using mostly 3d-printed parts.

+Generally speaking, the ubiquity of low-cost 3d-printers is a game changer and our prototype could probably be replicated at lower if one were to make greater use of printed parts.

+Alternatives to Simulink and specialized target PCs for projects like our are also emerging.
+Even the microcontroller on our custom PCB is most likely enough to create a UDP to CAN bridge.
+It as been shown that UDP is sufficient for most realtime communication and is supported by nearly every software and hardware platform.
+As such our reworked PCB also accommodates an ethernet as well as CAN connector.
+The interested reader is pointed towards:

+- Modelica / xcos
+- TUB thing
+- Nerves and Grispr

 ### Tuning Controller on Hardware